How to Take a Screenshot on a MacBook Pro – Overview

 Take a Screenshot of a Specific Part of the Screen

-- To capture a certain section of your screen, click on the ‘Capture Selected Window’ button in the screengrab toolbar or click on Shift + Command + 4.
+1. To capture a specific section of your screen, click on the ‘Capture Selected Portion’ button in the screenshot toolbar or press Shift + Command + 4.

-- At this point, the pointer will turn into a cross-hair, and you can hover it on your screen so that it covers the section you want to capture.
-By pressing and holding Option, Shift, or Space Bar, you can adjust the position, shape, and size of the selected area.
+2. At this point, the pointer will turn into a crosshair, and you can hover it on your screen so that it covers the section you want to capture.
+By pressing and holding Option, Shift, or Space Bar, you can adjust the selected area’s position, shape, and size.

 Take a Screenshot of a Specific Part of the Screen